giuseb/mork/README.md

 ## Scoring response sheets with `SheetOMR`

-Assuming that a person has filled out a response sheet by darkening with a pen the selected choices, and that sheet has been acquired as an image file, response scoring is performed by the `Mork::SheetOMR` class.
-Three pieces of information must be provided to the class constructor:
+Assuming that a person has filled out a response sheet by darkening with a pen the selected choices, and that the sheet has been acquired as an image file, response scoring is performed by the `Mork::SheetOMR` class.
+Three pieces of information must be provided to the object constructor:

 - **image**: the path/filename of the bitmap image (currently accepts JPG, JPEG, PNG, PDF extensions; a resolution of 150-200 dpi is usually more than sufficient to obtain accurate readings)
 - **choices**: equivalent to the `choices` array of integers passed to the `SheetPDF` constructor as part of the `content` parameter (see above)